flurrux/insta-loader/README.md

 ## current breakage

-it seems that as of March 30th 2023 (most likely earlier), video downloads are broken again.
+it seems that as of March 30th 2023 (most likely earlier), video downloads of carousel posts are broken again.
 i will try to fix it as soon as i can, but this may take a while due to my increasingly unstable internet connection.